 How long does it take to transfer a domain from Godaddy?

 It usually takes a couple of hours to complete the transfer process.
-However, on some rare occasions, it might take up to 7 days for the entire process to complete after you confirm the changes.
+However, on some rare occasions, it might take up to 7 days for the entire process to be completed after you confirm the changes.

 Should I transfer or connect my domain?